shrestabs/ucsc-incominggrad/README.md

 > Practically at least 3.
 At most 6.
 Average is 4.
 (Sept Joining Year (to) December Joining Year+1)
 - How many courses per quarter?
 > At least 2 As a international student to maintain a full-time student status we require 10 credits.So, two 5 credit courses is usual.
 3 is pushing it.
 4 is impossible.
 Alternatively 3 + TAing is impossible.
 The first quarter is an exception.
 3 courses is manageable including CMPS200 as one.

-**Bonus question:**
-- How to maintain full-time student status with the college without taking 10 credit course:
+- **Bonus question:** How to maintain full-time student status with the college without taking 10 credit course?
 > There is a course called independent study/CMPS297.
 That is a filler 5 credit course that u can take with the permission of a professor and work on your project/thesis.
 What is expected out of this course depends on which Prof. signed your independent study course.
 You can even take 2 CMPS297 a quarter and stay a full time student and just do research.
 You will have to pay the quarters’ full fee though. <https://grad.soe.ucsc.edu/independentstudy>
 - When to choose courses?
 > You will get a mail from the grad advisor (Alicia Haley).
 Typically 45 days before beginning of quarter.